 Each person will find a different way to connect the same points: in other words, considering the same set of things (or the same items of a problem as well), everyone will “see” different connective shapes.
 What better metaphor for reminding us that our vision is not the only possible one but one among many possibilities?
 How does our representation relate to the other ones?

-Now it’s time to reveal the author that inspired me these thoughts with his work: “Flight of fancy” is a small, light, precious book by Bruno Munari, published by Corraini Edizioni.
+The author who inspired this reflection is Bruno Munari, with his book “Flight of fancy”, published by Corraini Edizioni.
 The cover of the book has got some pierced points so that readers can continue the game over and over.

 In his book “Fantasia”, Bruno Munari develops a similar exploration with a leaf, trying to make its hidden relationships visible, as you can see in his drawing below.